logic-and-learning-lab/Popper/README.md

 ******************************
 ```

-To hide this information, run Popper with the `--quiet` flag.
+To supress this information, run Popper with the `--quiet` (`-q`) flag.

 ## Recursion
 To enable recursion add `enable_recursion.` to the bias file.
-This flag allows Popper to learn programs where a predicate symbol appears in both the head and body of a rule, such as to find a duplicate element (`python popper.py examples/find-dupl`) in a list:
+Recursion allows Popper to learn programs where a predicate symbol appears in both the head and body of a rule, such as to find a duplicate element (`python popper.py examples/find-dupl`) in a list:

 ```prolog
 f(A,B):-head(A,B),tail(A,C),element(C,B).